-- noncharitable, with additions thereto, wherever and however created, which is used primarily for the donative transfer of property.
-The term includes a trust created or determined by a statute, judgment or decree under which the trust is to be administered in the manner of an express trust. - Beneficiary designation: taken with slight modification from UPC § 1-201(4).

-Date of distribution: taken from UPC § 2-707(a)(4)

-Descendant: taken with slight modification from UPC § 1-201(9).

-Disclaimer: Prior Uniform Acts provided for a disclaimer of "the right of succession to any property or interest therein and current UPC § 2-801 refers to "in interest in or with respect to property or an interest therein.
-This application is continued by the present language referring to "an interest in . . . property.
-The further language referring to "power over property broadens the permissible scope of disclaimers to include any power over property that gives the powerholder a right to control property, whether it be cast in the form of a power of appointment, a fiduciary's management power over property, or discretionary power of distribution over income or corpus.
+1 (8) "Person" means an individual, corporation, 2 business trust, estate, trust, partnership, limited liability 3 company, association, joint venture, government; governmental 4 subdivision, agency, or instrumentality; public corporation; or 5 any other legal or commercial entity.
+6 (9) "Present interest" means an interest that has taken 7 effect in possession or enjoyment.
+8 (10) "Trust" means 9 (A) an express trust, charitable or noncharitable, 10 with additions thereto, whenever and however created; and 11 (B) including a trust created pursuant to a 12 statute, judgment, or decree under which the trust is to be 13 administered in the manner of an express trust.
+14 Alternative gift: taken with modification from UPC § 2-603.
+15 Beneficiary designation: taken with slight modification from UPC § 1-201(4).
+16 Time of distribution: modified from UPC § 2-707(a)(4) 17 18 19 20 21 22 23 Disclaimer: Prior Uniform Acts provided for a disclaimer of "the right of succession to any property or interest therein and current UPC § 2-801 refers to "in interest in or with respect to property or an interest therein.
+This application is continued by the present language referring to "an interest in property.
+The further language referring to "power over property broadens the permissible scope of disclaimers to include any power over property that gives the power holder a right to control property, whether it be cast in the form of a power of appointment, a fiduciary's management power over property, or discretionary power of distribution over income or corpus.